just-the-docs/just-the-docs/docs/artificial-intelligence/2.c.i/index.md

 ![Definitions of Algorithmic Fairness](../../../assets/images/definitions-of-algorithmic-fairness.png)

-When machines replace humans in [**making decisions with such great impact**](javascript:openPanel('high-impact-applications')), it is important for their outcomes to remain fair and just.
+When machines replace humans in [**making decisions with such great impact**](javascript:openPanel('high-impact-applications')), it is important for their outcomes to remain fair.
 But what is algorithmic fairness?

 ### <u> Procedural Equality vs. Equity </u>
 One common criteria for fairness within the technical community is procedural equality.